-David Carrick: Serial rapist ex-PC humiliated victims, court hears
+David Carrick: Serial rapist PC humiliated victims, court hears

 - Published

-A serial rapist and ex-Metropolitan Police officer carried out a "catalogue of violent and brutal sexual offences" and humiliated victims, a court heard.
+Serial rapist David Carrick carried out a "catalogue of violent and brutal sexual offences" that humiliated his victims over two decades.

-David Carrick 48, of Stevenage, is being sentenced after admitting 49 charges across two decades.
+Carrick used his role as a Met Police officer to intimidate women, threatening one with his baton and sending another a picture of his gun saying "I am the boss".

-His crimes include dozens of rape and sexual offences against 12 women.
+He is being sentenced for 49 charges against 12 women.

-Opening the two-day hearing, prosecutor Tom Little KC said he would "use his power and control" to stop victims reporting him.
+Carrick would "use his power and control" to stop victims reporting him.

-Carrick's offences spanned 2003 to 2020 and most took place in Hertfordshire.
+His crimes include dozens of rape and sexual offences spanning 2003 to 2020.

-The prosecutor said Carrick told a woman he met in a London bar in 2003 "he was the safest person that she could be with and that he was a police officer" before taking her back to his nearby flat.
+Opening the two-day sentencing hearing at Southwark Crown Court, prosecutor Tom Little KC said the 48-year-old told a woman he met in a London bar in 2003 "he was the safest person that she could be with and that he was a police officer" before taking her back to his nearby flat.

-Mr Little told the court the victim "froze" when he put a black handgun to her head and said "you are not going" before repeatedly raping her.
+Mr Little told the court the victim "froze" when he put a black handgun to her head and said "you are not going", before repeatedly raping her.

 He also put his hands around the victim's throat and "said he was going to be the last thing she saw".

-Mr Little said the woman attended hospital with injuries and after stating a police officer had raped her a nurse said "it might not go to court" and that "she might be better to try to put it behind her and move on".
+Mr Little said the woman attended hospital with her injuries.
+After stating a police officer had raped her, a nurse said "it might not go to court" and that "she might be better to try to put it behind her and move on".

 "As a result, [the victim] did not report the matter to the police at the time," said Mr Little.

-He was sacked by the Met a day after he pleaded guilty last month and the force's Commissioner, Sir Mark Rowley, has apologised for failings and said opportunities to remove Carrick from policing were missed.
+Carrick was sacked by the Met a day after he pleaded guilty last month and the force's Commissioner, Sir Mark Rowley, has apologised for failings and said opportunities to remove him from policing were missed.

 It emerged he had come to the attention of police over nine incidents, including rape allegations, between 2000 and 2021.

-Mr Little told the the sentencing hearing at Southwark Crown Court: "If the offending had to be accurately and fairly summarised - it was systematic, it was catalogue of violent and brutal sexual offences perpetrated on multiple victims, whether he was in a controlling or coercive relationship with them or not, or even if it was just a single occasion.
+Mr Little told the sentencing hearing: "If the offending had to be accurately and fairly summarised - it was systematic, it was a catalogue of violent and brutal sexual offences perpetrated on multiple victims, whether he was in a controlling or coercive relationship with them or not, or even if it was just a single occasion.

 "The reality was that it did not matter who the victim was... the reality was, if he had the opportunity, he would rape them, sexually abuse or assault them and humiliate them.